hertleinj/HugoShortCodes/README.md

 # Hugo Google Maps Shortcodes

+## Most likely outdated due to new Google API's
+I currently have no need but feel free to test und submit changes if necessary.
+---

 On creating my personal Blog with Hugo i found the need to embed maps within my posts.

 A short Google search revealed a little help but not the full options that the google API provides.
 Because of this i began creating my own Shortcodes for this.